Sustainability in the Galápagos: How We Can Help Conserve Endemic Species

-The ripple effect of conservation through education is keenly felt in the Galápagos Islands where graduates of Tomás de Berlanga, a bilingual secondary school in Puerto Ayora with a focus on sustainability, have grown up to become advisors to the Ecuadorian Minister of Environment or staff at the Charles Darwin Research Station.
+The ripple effect of conservation through education is keenly felt in the Galápagos Islands, where graduates of Tomás de Berlanga, a bilingual secondary school in Puerto Ayora with a focus on sustainability, have grown up to become advisors to the Ecuadorian Minister of Environment or staff at the Charles Darwin Research Station.
+Helping to save endemic species is a key tenet.

 These opportunities are funded through the Scalesia Foundation, a nonprofit that supports learning among local kids in the community.
 “Education is the missing gap between the communities and the conservation of the Galápagos Islands,” says Johanna Carrión, executive director and CEO of Scalesia.
 Fostering this connection to their home, which is so priceless and unique, and understanding why it’s special helps natives of the islands develop an integral sense of stewardship.